izaboo/IMDb/README.md

  - analyse necessity of moving webelements locators to properties file or other storage

 Note: Main comments are inside code itself.

+Current tests confirm:

+1. The Top 250 (http://www.imdb.com/chart/top) page returns at least 1 movie​, in the list.

+2. The previous should be true, for each of the sorting options:​

+3. The previous should also be true, when navigating to the Western​genre: